sprantis/text-editor/README.md

 * [Questions](#questions)

 ## Description
 I built a text editor that runs in the browser.
 This is a single-page Progressive Web Application (PWA) and features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+This application was built using HTML, CSS, and JavaScript for the front end, an Express Server for the backend, and Webpack for file bundling.
 The application also functions offline.

 ## Installation Instructions
 Install Node.js before using this application.